 - As you work on your scripts, save them using the Save Location button in the top right-hand corner of the screen.
 This will save your work so you can come back and finish it later.

-- When you’re happy with your script, click on the Save and Submit button, also in the top right-hand corner, to send the script to your editor for a review.
+- When you’re happy with your script, click on the Submit Location button, also in the top right-hand corner, to send the script to your editor for a review.
 They’ll take a look and either approve the location’s script or, if necessary, suggest changes and return the script to you.
 They might also leave comments.

 - You can see the changes your editor made to your script by selecting the Show Edits button above the script box and to the right-hand side.